 It’s also an idea to stick with blue-chip stocks when you first start out in the world of shares spread betting UK.
 This is because blue-chip stocks are a lot more stable and a lot less volatile.

 As such, you’ll want to focus on FTSE 100 shares listed on the London Stock Exchange.
 Similarly, both the New York Stock Exchange and NASDAQ in the US are home to hundreds of established blue-chip companies.

 If you’re interested in trading stocks on a short-term basis – shares spread betting UK is likely to be of interest.
 This trading arena comes with leverage of 1:5, the option to go long or short on your chosen stock, and all profits are exempt from tax.

-We found that Capital.com is the best broker in the UK that offers a spread betting shares marketplace.
-You can access over 18 stock exchanges without paying any commissions and the minimum spread betting deposit is just £20.
+We found that Pepperstone is a popular broker in the UK that offers a spread betting shares marketplace.
+It supports access to over 18 stock exchanges without paying any commissions and the minimum spread betting deposit is just $200.